Immersive Navigation in XR

 One of the biggest challenges was ensuring that navigation commands such as “bring me to the next planet” are correctly recognized and executed through the AI.
 It took a great deal of iteration to make this interaction reliable and natural.
 Because ChatGPT cannot execute commands itself, the logic had to be implemented in a way that bridges voice recognition, response parsing, and actual navigation in Unity.

 Creating a seamless communication between multiple scripts was another complex task.
-The experience taught me how important clean architecture is when working with multiple interacting systems — from AI to animation to user interface and voice output.
+The experience taught me how important clean architecture is when working with multiple interacting systems.
+This includes AI, animation, user interface and voice output.

 I also learned how powerful Unity can be when it comes to experimenting with creative XR ideas.
-The project opened many doors in terms of what could still be added or improved — from more refined dialogue handling to integrating eye tracking or gesture controls in the future.
+The project opened many doors in terms of what could still be added or improved.
+This includes more refined dialogue handling or integrating eye tracking or gesture controls in the future.

 What I Gained

-Despite these challenges, I found voice navigation to be a particularly enjoyable aspect to work with — and something that holds a lot of potential for future XR applications.
+Despite these challenges, I found voice navigation to be a particularly enjoyable aspect to work with.
+It is something that holds a lot of potential for future XR applications.

 Future Vision

 If continued, this project could be expanded with more intelligent interactions, additional content, and advanced sensing technologies.
-The modular structure makes it possible to build on what’s already working — and bring Cosmo even closer to a truly helpful and intuitive guide through immersive environments.
+The modular structure makes it possible to build on what is already working and bring Cosmo even closer to a truly helpful and intuitive guide through immersive environments.